suren-atoyan/monaco-react/README.md

 The [monaco-editor](https://microsoft.github.io/monaco-editor/) is a well-known web technology based code editor that powers [VS Code](https://code.visualstudio.com/).
 This library handles the setup process of the `monaco-editor` and provides a clean `API` to interact with `monaco` from any `React` environment

+## Monaco-React AI Bot

+[Monaco-React](https://codeparrot.ai/oracle?owner=suren-atoyan&repo=monaco-react) Bot will help you understand this repository better.
+You can ask for code examples, installation guide, debugging help and much more.

 #### Demo

 [Check it out!](https://monaco-react.surenatoyan.com/)